EaseUS Partition Master Pro

 Most partitioning programs cost about $50.
 The basic version of EaseUS Partition Master Professional is $40, and I think this is reasonable.
 You do get a lot of features other programs don’t have, such as migrating your OS to another disk and unlimited upgrades.

 Ease of Use: 4/5

 The program is very easy to use for a techie person that knows what to do with partitions.
 For someone who doesn’t, it could be a bit overwhelming.
 I like the user experience of the program.
 I found it pretty easy to navigate, and the text instructions are easy to understand.
 Despite a couple of errors, I was able to pick up the program very quickly.

 EaseUS offers several channels to address customer queries including email, live chat, and phone support.
 The reason why I didn’t give them five stars is that they were slow on email responses.
-As you see from the screenshot below, I sent them an email regarding the problem I had with migrating the OS.
+I sent them an email regarding the problem I had with migrating the OS.
 But unlike the support I got from their data recovery software, I didn’t receive an email back.
 I wasn’t able to have a live chat with them since their support team is offline due to the time difference.
 However, I was able to get in touch with them by calling, which helped me fix my problem.